MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 ### How can I export users registered on the platform?

-You can export all the users registered on the platform from the administrator view
+You can export all the users registered on the platform from the administrator view:

-* Select Users from the left nav bar
+* Select Users from the left bar
-* Select all users
+* Select All users
-* Click on download users on the top right corner
+* Select Download users on the top right corner

 Refer to the below image for an example: